Fern-Meta/Meta-Weapons/README.md

 ## Yamato

 I'm currently going through a phase where I'm really into Devil May Cry right now, so I decided to make a sword from the game!
-The Yamato will perform an AOE attack that slashes the air and after a few seconds will deal 50 damage to everyone caught in it's radius.
+The Yamato will perform an AOE attack that slashes the air around you and after a few seconds will deal 50 damage to everyone caught in it's radius.
 Based off of Vergil's Judgement Cut

 ## Devil Trigger